INFORMATION ABOUT THIS PRIVACY STATEMENT

 Right to restriction of processing

-You have the right to ask us to (temporarily) stop the processing of your personal data, for example if you think that the personal data we process about you is incorrect.
+You have the right to ask us to stop processing your personal data (temporarily), for example if you believe that the personal data we process about you is incorrect.

-You have the right to object to the processing of personal data, in particular if the processing is based on our legitimate interests.
-We will then cease the processing of personal data, unless we provide legitimate grounds for processing that outweigh your interests, rights and freedoms.
+You have the right to object to the processing of personal data, especially if the processing is based on our legitimate interests.
+We will then stop processing personal data.
+In some cases, we may invoke legitimate grounds for processing that outweigh your interests, rights and freedoms.

 If you wish to exercise any of the above rights, please contact us using the contact details listed under point 11.
-We kindly ask you to clearly state who you are and what kind of relationship you have with us, so that we can quickly locate your personal data.
-We may ask you for information that will allow us to identify you.
+We kindly ask you to clearly state who you are and what kind of relationship you have with us, so that we can best help you.

+We also use performance-based marketing.
+Performance-based marketing is a fair form of advertising because the advertiser is remunerated only for actual and measurable results.
+To make use of this service, we submit anonymous transaction data to an affiliate network.
+This data includes; product descriptions, sales value, and demographic and geographical characteristics.
+These cannot be traced back to an individual and are only used and shared for statistical purposes.
+In addition to anonymous transaction data, we also provide pseudonymised transaction IDs.
+These transaction IDs are not further shared with other third parties and only used for validation purposes.
+The technical process also transmits your IP address.
+This address is only stored anonymised in the affiliate network's system.
 In addition, we may share your personal data with other parties if this is necessary for the purposes described in this privacy statement in the context of the preparation, execution or settlement of legal proceedings.
-For example, we may, if necessary, share personal data with lawyers, counterparties, litigation funders, courts, bailiffs, experts, similar parties and parties making similar claims in other countries.
-We will anonymise or pseudonymise personal data as much as possible.
-Finally, we may have to share personal data with third parties in order to comply with a legal obligation.
+For example, if necessary, we may share personal data with lawyers, counterparties, litigation financiers, courts, bailiffs, experts, similar parties and parties filing similar claims in other countries.
+We will anonymise or pseudonymise personal data to the extent possible.
+Finally, we may need to share personal data with third parties to comply with a legal obligation.

-We, or any third parties we have engaged, will only store, process or transfer your personal data in countries outside the European Economic Area (‘EEA’) if the applicable laws and regulations are met for the national or international transfer of personal data to countries outside the EEA.
-For example, if the European Commission has decided that the third country ensures an adequate level of protection or that the protection of your personal data is ensured in another way, for example through the use of standard contractual clauses.
+We, or third parties engaged by us, will only store, process or transfer your personal data in countries outside the European Economic Area ("EEA") if applicable laws and regulations governing the national or international transfer of personal data to countries outside the EEA, such as the United States, are met.
+For example, if the European Commission has decided that the third country ensures an adequate level of protection or that the protection of your personal data is otherwise ensured, for example through the use of model contract provisions or Binding corporate rules.

-If you have any further questions, if you wish to exercise any of the above rights or if you wish to lodge a complaint with us regarding the processing of your personal data, please contact us at [email protected].
-We are of course happy to assist you.
+If you have any further questions, wish to exercise any of the above rights or lodge a complaint with us about the processing of your personal data, please contact us at firstname.lastname@example.org.
+We will, of course, be happy to help you.

-Finally, we find it important to mention that you have the right to lodge a complaint with a supervisory authority about the processing of your personal data.
-In the Netherlands you can contact the Dutch Data Protection Authority, via https://autoriteitpersoonsgegevens.nl/nl/zelf-doen/privacyrechten/klacht-indienen-bij-de-ap.
+Finally, we think it is important to mention that you have the right to lodge a complaint with a supervisory authority about the processing of your personal data.
+In the Netherlands, you can contact the Personal Data Authority at https://autoriteitpersoonsgegevens.nl/nl/zelf-doen/privacyrechten/klacht-indienen-bij-de-ap.